 Cybersecurity best practices

-By consistently implementing these best practices, individuals and organizations can significantly reduce the risk of falling victim to cyber-attacks and contribute to a safer digital environment.
+Cybersecurity solutions must evolve to ensure data privacy as cyber threats become more robust.
+By consistently implementing these best practices, individuals and organizations can significantly reduce their risk of being cyber-attack victims and contribute to a safer digital environment.

 1. Promote cyber hygiene